 Tees and Crosses

-Tees and crosses are used when the hydraulic fluid flow needs to be split into two or more directions.
-While tees split the flow into two paths, crosses divide it into three or four, allowing for more complex hydraulic circuit designs.
+Tees and crosses are utilized to distribute hydraulic fluid into multiple pathways.
+Tees split the flow into two directions, while crosses divide it into three or four, enabling more complex circuit designs.

 Couplings